ezgibektas/sahibinden-test-automation/README.md

 ## Requirements

-- Java 11 or higher
+- Java 17 (compiled with Java 11 compatibility)
 - Maven 3.8.4 or higher
 - Chrome browser
 - Docker and Docker Compose (for Jenkins integration)